tsackton/taelgar/History/A Chronicle of Sembaran History.md

 By DR 1525, Derik III is at least nominally acknowledged as the overlord and high king of all the land from the southern highlands to the northern wall, from [[Sentinel Range]] to the [[Western Gulf]].
 In DR 1533, now several years a widower, Derik III marries Jane, the young daughter of an important merchant family in Tollen.

-Over the next 20 years, Sembara remains a strong and united kingdom as various conflicts spread along its borders, culminating in the [[Events/1500s/Great War]].
+Over the next 20 years, Sembara remains a strong and united kingdom as various conflicts spread along its borders, culminating in the [[Great War]].

 ### The Blood Years